jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Protective Penguin/Portal/portal.md

 NOTE: Flags will be easily identifiable by following the format CS{some_secret_flag_text}.
 They must be submitted in full, including the CS{ and } parts.

 ## Authentication Portal, Local Files
+The archive for the test instance contains the following files:
 ```
 ./index.html
 ./run.sh